jon-terschan/OREF_microclimate/README.md

 ├── OREF_microclimate.Rproj
 └── README.md
 ```
+# Scripts
+## 00_source
+Loads all required libraries/packages and runs the pipeline.
+All dependencies should be specified in the source script.
+## functions
+Loads all custom functions used in the pipeline into the environment.
+Also serves as function documentation.
+## 01_create_dirs
+Creates ```data/``` and its folder substructure.
+Also runs a function to validate that you stored your .las files into the right folder.
+If you cloned the pipeline using git, this script effectively completes the pipeline's folder structure (as ```data``` and its subdirectories contain large files and are thus listed in ```.gitignore```).
+## 02_clip_classif
+Clips your point clouds using a rectangular and circular buffer centered around the coordinate system origin.
+Also classifies ground points using a CSF - Cloth Simulation Function (see LidR docu or various papers).
+Note that the CSF parameters must be adjusted to your point clouds to produce good results.
+Adapting the function to work with LidR's other ground classification options should be relatively straightforward if you so desire.
+Saves the clipped and classified point clouds in a different folder.
+## 03_dtm_normalize_height
+Normalizes point cloud heights using either of three methods implemented in LidR.
+Saves the normalized point clouds in a different folder.
+## 04_dtm_chm_dsm_generation
+Generates digital terrain models, canopy height models and digital surface models of your point clouds as rasters and creates very basic overview figures to visually assess the results.
+The accuracy of the generated models mostly depends on the ground classification accuracy.
+We used Lidr's implementation of the pitfree algorithm to avoid pits in the output raster.
+Rasters are then exported into the correct folder.
+## 05_whole_stand_pai
+## 06_forest_inventory

 # FAQ
 ## Why did you use ```here()``` instead of relative filepaths?
 If you cloned this repo using Git and opened the R project, it will automatically be set as the working directory and relative filepaths should work just fine.
 However, ```here()``` from the [here](https://here.r-lib.org/) package is superior to relative filepaths, because it calls on your operating systems filepath logic to reference a filepath.
 This means filepaths referenced using here do not have to be changed to be readable by UNIX-based systems.
 Moreover, it is easier to find and exchange directories within the filepath because directories are function arguments instead of parts of a huuuuge string.